Two young girls go to the cinema and Kenny is off to the dance studio. Retro fiction.

 As they neared the cinema, Kenny, a smartly dressed sixteen-year-old youth, noticed the girls.
 He crossed the road and began walking towards them.
 He wore a smart two-piece suit, white shirt with a blue knitted tie, and winkle-picker shoes.
-He was smiling as he began closing the gap between them and when he got close he called out to them.
-The girls looked round and it brought a smile to Lynn’s face.
-She stopped to let him catch up even though she realised that Kathy was nervous at his obvious interest in them.
+He was smiling as he began closing the gap and when he got close he called out to them.
+The girls looked around and it brought a smile to Lynn’s face.
+She stopped to let him catch up even though she realised Kathy was nervous at his obvious interest in them.

 “Hello, Lynn,” he said.
 “And where are you off to?”

 “We’re going to the pictures, Kenny.
 There’s a Norman Wisdom film on.
 Come with us if you want to.”

 “No thanks, Lynn, I’m going to the dance studio.
 There's an afternoon session on Saturdays and there's a girl that I sort of like.”

 “Oooh, I know you now, Kenny.
 I didn't know you had a girlfriend.”
 Lynn said and started to laugh.

 "Do you want some bubbly, Kenny?"
 Lynn said.
 "I've got loads."